Code-Institute-Submissions/STarrant-electrical-survey-db_NovResub/README.md

 * [JSHint.com](https://jshint.com/) was used to error check the JavaScript code.
 * [Markdown guide basic syntax](https://www.markdownguide.org/basic-syntax/) was used as a reference in writing the README.md file.
 * [Markdownlint](https://dlaa.me/markdownlint/) by [David Anson](https://github.com/DavidAnson) was used for correcting the errors in my markdown.
 It is an awesome resource and saved me hours of correction time.
-* Code for box shadow on overview section generated by [cssgenerator.org](https://cssgenerator.org/box-shadow-css-generator.html).
-CSS code commented as such as per CI guidelines.
+* Code for box shadow on headers generated by [cssgenerator.org](https://cssgenerator.org/box-shadow-css-generator.html).
-* [Techsini](http://techsini.com/multi-mockup/index.php) was used to generate the multidevice image shown on at the start of the readme.

 ### Special Thanks

-* My Code Institute mentor, [Simen Daehlin](https://github.com/Eventyret),
+* My Code Institute mentor, [Simen Daehlin](https://github.com/Eventyret).
-* ..............................
-* ..............................
+* [Tim Nelson](https://github.com/TravelTimN) for his superb walk-through project on which this site is based.
+Without his tutorial videos, I would never have got Heroku, Github, Gitpod, Python, Jinja and Mongo all working together.